| | Dr. Alleyne's address to the I Regional

 are equity and the Pan-American approach will be reflected in some

 of the work and ideas that will be presented to you.
+I have spoken to you more than once, with varying

 degrees of passion and hopefully with varying degrees of persuasion